karima12415/ExamOrganization/README.md

 # Exam Organization System

-A graduation project aimed at designing and developing a comprehensive information system for organizing and monitoring exams at the **Faculty of Exact Sciences and Computer Science – University of Chlef (UHBC)**.
+A graduation project aimed at designing and developing a comprehensive information system for organizing and monitoring exams.

 ---